Globalnet626/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - [Your Name Here]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [June 14, Thursday, 2018].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Retooling FreGlut to make a Tetris clone.
+Currently understanding the framework to see what's possible and what's not.
+I chose FreeGlut for i have experience in it during my Final in CS30 and I want to use an engine that forced me to do things from scratch.

 ### R1D2